andrewt0301/hse-acos-course/docs/software/ubuntu_install.md

 1. In the "Where are you?" dialog, specify "Moscow" and click "Continue".

-1. Specify user name as "ACOS", computer name as "acos-vm", user name as "acos", and password as "acos2020" (or as you wish).
+1. Specify your name as "ACOS" (username will be "acos"), computer name as "acos-vm", and password as "acos2020" (or as you wish).
 Click "Continue".

    ![VirtualBox Ubuntu Password](images/virtualbox_ubuntu_10.png)